John Mitchell Jr.: Career

 In 1896, together with local clergy including James H. Holmes, Mitchell appealed on the behalf of the widow of Solomon Marable for the return of his body after his execution and partial dissection by students at the Medical College of Virginia.
 The body had been legally seized by the College's janitor, Chris Baker.
 Mitchell investigated the case for the Richmond Planet and included grisly sketches by Mitchell of the events on its pages.

-Mitchell was gregarious and active; he became a leader of the Knights of Pythias, a black fraternal organization, both locally and on the state level, where he led it into the 1920s.
+Mitchell was gregarious and active; he became a leader of the Knights of Pythias of North America, South America, Europe, Asia, Africa and Australia, a black fraternal organization, both locally and on the state level, where he led it into the 1920s.
 He was also president of the National Afro-American Press Association.
 Mitchell was the founder and president of the Mechanics Savings Bank in Richmond.
 It was part of the rise of black-owned businesses in the city.
 Among the bank's board of directors was photographer James C. Farley, who also worked with Mitchell at the Planet.

 In 1904, Richmond passed a new law to enforce segregated seating areas on its trolleys.
 In protest, Mitchell helped organize mass meetings and a boycott by blacks of the system.
 As Mitchell gleefully covered in his article: "Street Car Trap", on the first day of the new system, only whites were arrested for refusing to change their seats; some could not be bothered to observe the new rules or had not realized the change was happening.
 The electric trolley system had been created in 1888.
 Suffering the loss of black business, but refusing to give up its Jim Crow policy, the trolley company went into receivership.

 Politics

 In 1892 and 1894, Mitchell was elected to a seat as a Richmond city alderman from Jackson Ward.
 It was another facet of his widespread connections in the community.

 In a more ambitious move, in 1921, Mitchell ran for governor, on what was called a "Lily Black" (Black-and-tan faction) Republican Party ticket (an all African American party offshoot).
-His campaign was considered controversial and opposed by some Black newspapers, such as the Journal and Guide of Norfolk; editors believed his run would split the Black vote and cost them influence with the Democratic Party candidate who won the office.
-Mitchell finished third behind the Democrat and the "Lily White" Republican candidate.
+His campaign was considered controversial and opposed by some Black newspapers, such as the Norfolk Journal and Guide; editors believed his run would split the Black vote and cost them influence with the Democratic Party candidate who won the office.
+Mitchell finished a distant third behind the Democrat and the "Lily White" Republican candidate, receiving barely 2% of the total vote.

 He died at his desk in December 1929.
 He is buried at Evergreen Cemetery in Richmond, VA.
 The grave at Evergreen Cemetery is marked, and reads: "Editor, Banker, Alderman And Pioneer Of Civil Rights A Man Who Would Walk Into The Jaws Of Death To Serve His Race" The marker goes on to quote Isaiah 55:4: "Behold I have given him for a witness to the people a leader and commander to the people."